chris-fison/aws-lz/README.md

 The policy on the bucket allows your IAM user access to the state folder you'll be creating later.

-Create a role witin IAM, call it something like tf-user, give it admin permissions (this isnt production dont worry).
+Create a role within IAM, call it something like tf-user, give it admin permissions (this isn't production don't worry).

-If you want to be more linear with permissions then pick atleast S3 and DynamoDB, but as this role will likely be creating EC2s, VPCs etc then you will probably make do with AWSAdministratorAccess for now.
+If you want to be more linear with permissions then pick at least S3 and DynamoDB, but as this role will likely be creating EC2s, VPCs etc then you will probably make do with AWSAdministratorAccess for now.

-Honestly, it's upto you though - no pressure.
+Honestly, it's up to you though - no pressure.

 Also inside AWS, now generate AWS credentials for the tf-user, select 3rd party webapp and note the SECRET/PASS down.